You searched for: “hydrometallurgy

 Word Entries at Get Words: “hydrometallurgy

-Two techniques that are used in metallurgy, which is concerned with extracting metals from ores, refining them, purifying them, and preparing them for practical applications.
+Two techniques that are used in metallurgy: Electrometallurgy and hydrometallurgy involve the extraction of metals from ores, the refinement of them, the purification of them, and the preparation of them for practical applications.

 When the combination is such that the extraction of a metal from a mineral is economically attractive, the combination is called an ore.
 The technique of producing metals from ore is called "process metallurgy" or "extraction metallurgy".